jakemcc/jakemccrary.com/source/_posts/2016-11-16-the-guide-to-distributed-work.markdown

 # Downsides

-While the benifits are huge, there are downsides to working remotely.
+While the benefits are huge, there are downsides to working remotely.
 When I talk to non-remote workers about working remotely, they typically say something along the lines of "I don't know how you do it, I'd be so distracted."
 This touches on one of the downsides of